-When barcodes are printed minor printing mistakes start to affect the readability of the barcode.
-This affects all types of barcode Data matrix and all standard 1D barcodes.
+When barcodes are printed, minor printing mistakes can affect the readability of the barcode.
+This affects all types of barcode data matrix and all standard 1D barcodes.
 If these errors are not corrected at the point of printing it could be that a batch of goods or even a whole product can be rejected for sale by a retailer.

 In order to combat this issue a barcode verifier is used to check various parameters against a set of predefined rules.
-PQA verification does not provide exact module measurements; it does however provide a graded (A-F) listing for Data matrix and 2D requirements.
+PQA verification provides a graded (A-F) listing for Data matrix and 2D requirements.

 It will measure seven different parameters of the printed barcode, before assigning it a grade, which runs from a 4.0 down to a 0 – 4.0 being the best, 1.5 being the pass grade for most barcodes, and 0 being a fail.

 - Symbol Contrast